The Purpose of Supplementation

 - Essential oils can also be a great way to interrupt patterns, create new ones, drive function and promote balance.
 Here are some of my favorites: Balance, Serenity, Arborvitae, Lavender

 - Acute Supplementation is the most symptomatic in nature, used on the fly, to assist the mind and body with speed.
 This type of supplementation is appropriate for emergencies and is not meant for long term use.

 - Rescue Remedy is a combination of 5 Bach Flower Remedies and can be used to relieve shock, loss, trauma, panic, terror and intense periods of stress.

 - Activated charcoal is actually used in emergency rooms across the world to absorb and trap toxins and chemicals.
 I highly recommend having it around in your first aid kit for when a meal does not sit right or you just happen to drink a little too much alcohol.

 Finally, as always, remember to follow your intuition and read the signs as they come to you!
 If you are drawn to a certain doctor, program or supplement regime, check it out, do your homework, and see where it leads you.
 No one knows you or your body better than you do.
 Tap in.

 Last but not least, if you’d like to receive 15% off all of your supplements, you can check out and sign up for our online dispensary right here, where our whole community can access my recommendations!

-For more information, support and a tried and true springboard that can help you address the fundamentals and live your best life, check out the Let Go & Grow program.
+For more information, support and a tried and true springboard that can help you address the fundamentals and experience the power you are meant to have, make sure to schedule a free consult and check out the Let Go & Grow Tool Kit, which is paired with a private LG&G Facebook Group for community support.
 We would love to have you in there!
 This is the exact process I teach my patients and apply in my own life, and have seen time and time again become a catalyst for radiant health, freedom and a life lived true to you.